adhall00/PyCRTM/README.md

 conda install -c conda-forge jupyterlab
 ```
 ---
-Just as a side note...pycrtm may not have your favorite packages installed, just install them as you go.
+Just as a side note...the pycrtm environment may not have your favorite packages installed, just install them as you go.
 I think I had to install cartopy, metpy, and maybe xarray.

 ---
 #### If you are interested in reading all about the CRTM (for coefficients, the specific progression of the model, and documentation for how things work)